Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

 We employ the maximum explained variance hierarchical balances (MV) algorithm of \cite{pawlowsky2011principal}, which follows a coarse-to-fine greedy strategy.
 When splitting a node $A$, candidate partitions are evaluated by computing the variance of the resulting balances, and the split maximizing this variance is selected.
 While the original MV algorithm evaluates only a subset of candidate splits, the relatively small number of categories in our applications allows us to exhaustively evaluate all possible partitions.

 As an illustration, Figure~\ref{fig: christmas tree} displays the tree constructed from the population data observed at 19:00 on 12/24/2019.
-The two-dimensional categories are first divided into gender-based groups, indicating that variation among locations is primarily driven by the female-to-male composition.
-Within each gender category, subsequent splits highlight differences associated with older age groups (e.g., individuals aged 60 or above).
+The two-dimensional categories are first divided into two age groups, indicating that variation among locations is primarily driven by the ratio of elderly people.
+The same tendency is observed for the subsequent splits.
+According to the computed balance, a large variation tends to be explained by the difference in the age compositions.

+It should be noted that the MV algorithm is discussed just as the default choice, and other types of data-driven tree algorithms, such as the median-based $k$d tree \citep{walther2023beta}, can also be applicable.
+We can also construct a tree without referring to data by, for example, building a symmetric tree that assigns the same number of categories into every pair of child nodes, so one might be concerned with the possible sensitivity to the selection of trees.
+To address this possible concern, we carry out the sensitivity analysis evaluating five tree constructing algorithms, including those discussed above, in Appendix~\ref{appendix: additional numerical results}.
+The analysis shows that all tree algorithms considered exhibit similar performance, implying little sensitivity to the choice of trees, and this finding is consistent with the sensitivity analysis carried out in \cite{wang2026tree}.